 Green islands in blue lagoons: chances and research Lagoons along the South Baltic Sea have been heavily impacted by humans for decades and too many nutrients have accumulated in the water and sediments.
 Therefore, actions have to be taken in order to achieve a good ecological status required by the EU Water Framework Directive.
 One option to remove the nutrients is phytoremediation and the use of 'active barriers' such as floating macrophyte islands.
 EUTROPHICATED LAGOONS Overly enriched water with minerals and nutrients, mainly nitrogen and phosphorus, can induce excessive growth of algae.
-So called eutrophication can consequently cause oxygen depletion, which can lead to a degeneration of the coastal environment with e.g. odour issues and fish kills.
-The origin of nutrient inputs can be natural or related to humans.
-Human-related inputs from e.g. wastewater treatment facilities, runoff from land during rains and ice melting, farming and aquaculture are however, much greater.
-Compilation: EUCC-D Symbols: Courtesy of the Integration and Application Network, University of Maryland Center for Environmental Science (ian.umces.edu/symbols/)
+So called eutrophication can consequently cause oxygen depletion, which can lead to a degeneration of the coastal environment with e.g. plant overcrowding, fish kills and odour issues.
+The origin of nutrient inputs are mainly from wastewater treatment facilities, runoff from land during rains and ice melting, farming and aquaculture.
 FLOATING INSTALLATIONS FOR NUTRIENT MITIGATION At floating installations, emergent macrophytes are planted on a floating matrix.
 The plant roots in the water column directly absorb nutrients such as phosphorus and nitrogen and incorporate them into their tissues through biosynthesis and release oxygen into the water.
-Furthermore, bacteria transform nitrate to molecular nitrogen which can leak as a gas from the Baltic Sea and cannot be used directly as a nutrient anymore.
-Moreover, the reduction of nutrients can directly facilitate the reduction of algal biomass.
-Additionally, due to shading of the water, its temperature will be regulated and light availability for extensive algal growth will be limited.
+Furthermore, bacteria associated to the plant roots transform nitrate to molecular nitrogen which can leak as a gas from the Baltic Sea and cannot be used directly as a nutrient anymore.
+Moreover, the reduction of nutrients can directly facilitate the reduction of microscopically small algal biomass and growth.
+Additionally, due to shading of the water by the floating island, its temperature will be regulated and light availability for extensive algal growth will be limited.
 FLOATING WETLANDS ARE A GENUINE ALL-ROUNDER The green islands create diverse habitats for birds, insects and fish and can represent local biodiversity hotspots.
 There, protected red listed plant species can grow undisturbed and, at the same time, by integrating nice flowering species, the attractiveness of the location can be raised.
 Additionally, the islands' harvested biomass can be used as animal feed, fuel or building material (e.g. for thatched roofs or as insulating material).
 Also, floating islands attenuate wave energy and water flow and thus enhance particle settling and nutrient burial.
+PILOT INSTALLATION SITES Floating islands with emergent plants such as sedges, cattail, reed, yellow and sweet flag or purple and yellow loosestrife have been installed, maintained and harvested in different lagoons along the South Baltic since 2018.
+The plant roots of so called emergent macrophytes are in the water, but the leaves are above the water surface.